thepaperpilot/Gift-Exchange-2/README.md

 - *Error message when generating people fails*
 - Allow people to add tokens to rules before creating rule
-- If a participant can't find a recipient that matches all rules, it disregards all of them.
-Instead it should go down the list of rules and choose the last state it can where there is at least one valid recipient.
 - Add option to lock values before generating
 - More secure password handling
 - Instructions on how to share the link with others